GeorgeErickson/notes/6.033/quiz2.md

 ## 6.1 Performance Metrics

 -  capacity - a measure of a service's size
--  utilization - the percentage of capacity of a reasource that is used
+-  utilization - the percentage of capacity of a resource that is used
 -  overhead - in a layered application its what the layers below it use
--  useful work - what is abailible to the application
+-  useful work - what is available to the application
   - e.g. if 10% of a disk is used for file system data structures then from the applications pov 10% is overhead of the fs and 90% is useful capacity

 -  latency